Greshnov-Ivan/url-shortener/README.md

 ### Prerequisites

-- Go 1.18+
+- Go 1.23+
-- PostgreSQL (or another supported database)
+- PostgreSQL (if you don't use docker-compose)
+- Docker (if you use docker-compose)

 ### Clone the repository